Blog

 How Often Should I Replace My CPAP Hose?

 CPAP hoses should be replaced every three months, but this can change according to its usage and condition.
 As time passes, your CPAP hose can become damaged, which makes it less effective, as leaks can form, and increases the risk of infection since germs have another point of entry to the CPAP system.
+Check our replacement calendar.

-Can UV Light and Ozone be Used to Clean a CPAP Machine
+Can UV Light and Ozone be Used to Clean a CPAP Machine?

 UV light and ozone can certainly be used to clean a CPAP machine, as long as they are used correctly.
 These methods are great for killing the bacteria and other germs present in your CPAP machine, but they are not as effective at removing buildup dirt and oils.